Braxton Hicks contractions

-Braxton Hicks contractions, also known as practice contractions or false labor, are sporadic uterine contractions that may start around six weeks into a pregnancy.
-However they are usually felt in the second or third trimester of pregnancy.
+Braxton Hicks contractions, also known as practice contractions or false labour, are sporadic uterine contractions that occur during pregnancy, but before going into childbirth.
+They typically begin in the second or third trimester, but they may start as early as the sixth week of pregnancy.

 Associated conditions

-Braxton Hicks contractions are often mistaken for labor.
-Braxton Hicks contractions allow the pregnant woman's body to prepare for labor.
-However the presence of Braxton Hicks contractions does not mean a woman is in labor nor even that labor is about to commence.
+Braxton Hicks contractions are often mistaken for labour, and are believed to allow the pregnant woman's body to prepare for labour.
+The presence of Braxton Hicks contractions does not mean a woman is in labour, nor even that labour is about to commence.
 Another common cause of pain in pregnancy is round ligament pain.